xNaCly/blog/content/posts/2023/calculator-lexer.md

 returns a `Token` structure.

-`Lexer.advance` requests the next character from the buffered scanner and sets `Lexer.cur` to the resulting charcter.
+`Lexer.advance` requests the next character from the buffered scanner and sets `Lexer.cur` to the resulting character.

 {{<callout type="Tip">}}